 EHP Preferred Network Providers include:

-FACILITIES: The Johns Hopkins Hospital, Johns Hopkins Bayview Medical Center, Howard County General Hospital, Suburban Hospital, Sibley Memorial Hospital, All Children’s Hospital (St. Petersburg, FL), and Mt.
+FACILITIES: The Johns Hopkins Hospital, Johns Hopkins Bayview Medical Center, Howard County General Hospital, Suburban Hospital, Sibley Memorial Hospital, All Children’s Hospital (St. Petersburg, FL), Mt.
 Washington Pediatric Hospital, Anne Arundel Medical Center, and Greater Baltimore Medical Center.

 PROVIDERS: Johns Hopkins Clinical Practice Association/School of Medicine, Johns Hopkins Community Physicians, and Johns Hopkins Part-Time Faculty, Anne Arundel Medical Group, Orthopaedic and Sports Medicine Center, AAMG Physical Therapy LLC, AAMC Community Clinics LLC, GBMC Inc., and Gilchrist Greater Living.

 |In-Network PCP||A primary care provider is an EHP in-network internal medicine or family practice provider or pediatrician regardless of whether he or she is a EHP Preferred Network Provider.|